An Accidental Discovery

 I had work to do.
 I had to create sentence structure lesson plans.
 Here’s the best one I came up with:

 The Simplest of Sentence Structure Lesson Plans

-Write the following paragraphs which lack sentence variety, on the board (or create your own).
+Write the following paragraphs, which lack sentence variety, on the board or simply create your own.
 The first one uses all simple sentences; the second one uses all complex sentences:

 Discuss the Following

 - A good writer varies sentence types and lengths to hold the readers' attention.
 Writing the same types of sentences over and over and over and over makes for dull writing and forces the reader to either stop reading or hop on a plane to British Columbia and bury his head in a snowdrift.